Detachment (film): Plot

 Substitute teacher Henry Barthes is called in for a one-month assignment, teaching English classes at a high school with many students performing at a low grade level.
-On his first day, he assesses his students' writing skills with an essay regarding how they believe they will be remembered after they die.
-During this class, he observes many acts of hostility and antagonism, including a student yelling at him and threatening him physically, as well as two students verbally harassing pupil Meredith, whom he becomes acquainted with after class.
-Later that day, he witnesses more aggression, when the mother of a student who has been expelled for harassing teacher Sarah Madison confronts her.
+During his first class, he observes many acts of hostility and antagonism, including a student yelling at him and threatening him physically, as well as two students verbally harassing pupil Meredith, with whom he becomes acquainted after class.

-After school, Henry is called in to the care facility to see his grandfather who is suffering from dementia, as he has locked himself in the bathroom and won't come out.
-On his way out, after his visit, Henry becomes frustrated with a staff member, as he believes his grandfather isn't being taken care of properly.

-On the bus ride home, Henry sees young sex worker, Erica, get hit by a man who refuses to pay her.
+After school, Henry is called in to the care facility to see his grandfather who is suffering from dementia, as he has locked himself in the bathroom and will not come out.
+He frequently believes Henry is Patricia (Henry's mother).
+On the bus ride home, Henry sees teenage runaway Erica having sex for money, then getting hit by a man who refuses to pay her.
 Erica attempts to convince Henry to have sex with her, which he refuses.

 The next day, Henry reads aloud to the class through the essays from earlier.
-After reading an anonymous essay (which is assumed to be Meredith's), he becomes aware of her struggles with suicidal ideation.

-After visiting his grandfather, Henry again runs into Erica, who he invites up to his apartment.
-There, he feeds her, cleans the cuts and scrapes on her legs, and allows her to stay for the night.
-Over the next few nights, she is allowed to stay, though he informs her that she won't be able to stay forever.
+After reading an anonymous essay which is assumed to be Meredith's, he becomes aware of her struggles with suicidal thoughts.
+On the way home, Henry again runs into Erica, who he invites up to his apartment and allows her to stay for the night.
+She stays for the following nights, though he informs her that she cannot stay forever.

-At school, the staff have a memorial service for a teacher who has passed away, though none of them liked him, nor do they know how he died.

-Later, a speaker gives a talk to the faculty, discussing how the low test scores are bringing down real-estate prices, outraging the exhausted teachers.
+Later, a speaker gives a talk to the faculty, discussing how the low test scores are bringing down real estate prices, outraging the exhausted teachers.
 It is revealed there that Principal Carol Dearden is being fired soon.
 After the talk, Sarah asks Henry back to her house for dinner.
-When Henry returns home late, Erica is still awake, waiting for him.
-She is upset that he went out without telling her, to which he informs her that she can't expect him to tell her such things.
-However, Henry believes that Erica is showing responsibility, since she went grocery shopping and prepared dinner, which he is pleased with.
+Henry returns home late and Erica is still awake, waiting for him.
+She is upset that he went out without telling her, to which he informs her that she cannot expect him to tell her such things.